discord-extensions/modern-indicators/README.md

 ![Preview](./Previews/Indicators.gif)

+# Customization
+In order to customize the colors / roundeness, head over to `./src/_root.scss`, and you can mess with the variables to your liking.
+For variable information, peek the [variables section](https://github.com/LuckFire/BetterChannelIndicators#variables) of this README.

 # Installation
 For Powercord or Vizality installation, go to **Themes -> Open a CMD / Powershell / Terminal / Gitbash** in the folder, and enter the following:
 ```